nextcloud/documentation/developer_manual/app_publishing_maintenance/app_upgrade_guide/upgrade_to_27.rst

 General
 ^^^^^^^

 * With Nextcloud 27 you can also provide module javascript files with the ``.mjs`` file extension.
-For backwards compatibilty you can provide files with the same name but the ``.js`` file extension which will be loaded for Nextcloud versions before 27.
+For backwards compatibility you can provide files with the same name but the ``.js`` file extension which will be loaded for Nextcloud versions before 27.

 Added APIs
 ^^^^^^^^^^

-* A new Files Router API allows you to control the files router service and update views, querys or param without page reload.
+* A new Files Router API allows you to control the files router service and update views, queries or param without page reload.
 See :ref:`FilesAPI`

 Back-end changes
 ----------------